ShamariLewis/ShamariLewis/README.md

 ## Full Stack Software Engineer

 ### About Me
-I am a passionate and experienced Full Stack Software Engineer with expertise in a wide range of technologies.
+I am a passionate and experienced Full Stack Software Engineer with skills in a wide range of technologies.
 My journey in the world of development has equipped me with skills in both frontend and backend technologies, allowing me to create robust and scalable applications.

 ### Tech Stack
 - **Languages**: JavaScript, TypeScript